Tuesday, 7 May 2013

 Before getting too carried away with directions and recommendations, a step back.

-of a hiking route made up of seven trails that snake through the Kii
+Kumano Kodo is the name of a hiking route made up of seven trails that snake through the Kii Mountain Range in Japan's Wakayama prefecture.
+As you can see by the inset map it is about 100 km south of Osaka.

-pilgrimages in the world registered as a UNESCO World Heritage Site.
+It's one of only two pilgrimages in the world registered as a UNESCO World Heritage Site.
+(Spain's Way of St. James is the other.)

 To characterize the experience solely as "a pilgrimage" doesn't do Kumano Kodo justice.